zhizhizhizhizhi/tp/docs/UserGuide.md

 ### <a name="sort"></a>3.3.3.
 Sort all flashcards : `sort`

 Sorts the all flashcards according to the way you choose.
+You may find this helpful for browsing the flashcards or changing the order for quiz mode.

 Format: `sort <PARAMETER>`